-Almost no late seral forest remains in the lowlands around Puget Sound, and eagles nest in small patches of residual large trees and second growth.
+In the lowlands around Puget Sound, bald eagles nest in small patches of residual large trees and second growth forest.
 The large trees along shorelines used by eagles are a diminishing resource, as more and more shoreline is dedicated to residential development.
 Only 1% of the Puget Sound Douglas-fir Zone is found on lands dedicated to the conservation of biodiversity.
 Conservation of bald eagle nesting habitat is difficult because 80% of the land within 1⁄2 mile of shores is privately owned, and contains desirable view property.
 Two thirds of the aggregate land within eagle territories and two thirds of eagle nests are on private lands.
 The state bald eagle protection rule (WAC 232-12-292) requires a management plan for development, forest practices, or potentially disturbing activities on state and private lands near eagle nests and roosts.
-Over 1,200 management plans have been signed by Washington landowners since 1986.
+Over 2,900 management plans have been signed by Washington landowners since 1986.
 There are indications that some eagles in Washington, and other states, have become fairly tolerant of human activity near nests.
 Most eagles, particularly those in rural areas, remain rather sensitive to disturbance during nesting.

-The U.S. Fish and Wildlife Service is expected to remove the bald eagle from the federal list of threatened and endangered species in 2001.
-Bald eagles will still be protected by the Bald and Golden Eagle Protection Act and the Migratory Bird Treaty Act.
+The U.S. Fish and Wildlife Service removed the bald eagle from the federal list of threatened and endangered species in 2007.
+Bald eagles and their nests are still protected by the Bald and Golden Eagle Protection Act and the Migratory Bird Treaty Act.
 The Bald and Golden Eagle Protection Act also prohibits disturbance or molesting of eagles.
 Despite state and federal protection, a large percentage of fatalities of adult bald eagles have human related causes, including shooting, poisoning, vehicle collisions, and electrocution, and a black market trade in eagle feathers and parts still exists.

-Although the breeding population of bald eagles in Washington has increased dramatically in the past 20 years, two thirds of nests are on private lands.
-Only about 10% of eagle nests are on lands where their habitat values could be considered secure in the absence of habitat protection rules.
+Although the breeding population of bald eagles in Washington has increased dramatically in the past 30 years, most nests are on private lands and only about 10% of eagle nests are on lands dedicated to conservation.
 Land near shores is highly desirable for residential development and the human population of Washington is expected to increase by 2 million to 7.7 million in the next 20 years, and double to 11 million by 2050.
-Forest near shores is rapidly being cleared, and the needs of eagles and desires of humans are increasingly in conflict.
-Without protections of nesting and roosting habitat, the bald eagle could again decline dramatically and require re-listing as threatened or endangered in the state.
-For these reasons we recommend that the bald eagle be down-listed to sensitive, but not de-listed, in the State of Washington, and that the bald eagle protection rule be amended to apply to a Sensitive species.
+Forest near shores continues to diminish, and the needs of eagles and desires of humans are often in conflict.
+Without protections of nesting and roosting habitat, the bald eagle could again decline and require re-listing as threatened or endangered in the state.

+Although problems still persist, the dramatic increase in bald eagles in Washington suggests that they no longer fit the definition of a threatened species.
+For these reasons we recommend that the bald eagle be down-listed to sensitive in the State of Washington.